FranciscoHuenchunir/dotman-go/README.md

 # DotmanGO

-A lightweight, fast, and minimalistic dotfiles manager written in Go.
-DotmanGO helps you organize, version, and synchronize your configuration files without relying on Git or complex setups — focusing on simplicity, portability, and predictability.
+A lightweight, fast, and minimalist dotfiles manager written in Go.
+DotmanGO helps you organize and synchronize your configuration files without relying on Git or complex setups, focusing on simplicity, portability, and predictability.

 ## Why DotmanGO?

 I tried GNU Stow — confusing directory structure.
-I tried Git bare repos — too many arcane commands for something simple.
-I tried chezmoi — powerful, but do I really need templating to move files?
+I tried using a bare Git repository, but it didn’t fully convince me.

 **I just wanted:**
 - Put my dotfiles in one place